MatheLi/Fall_Detection_App_AI/posts/Second_model.md

 import time
 ```
 ## Wait for new Data
-In this function we wait for new transfered data from the app.
+In this function, we wait for newly transferred data from the app.
 ```
 def einlesen(model):
     pfad="\\Filezilla"